AdaptiveCity/acp_data_strategy/README.md

 `acp_confidence`: a value `0..1` indicating the reliability of the sensor reading.

+An important distinction of our approach is to concentrate on fields essential to our architectural approach (like locations and timestamps) and *not* confuse that with a construction ontology such as the meaning of 'concrete' or 'window'.

 ### Identity

 `acp_id` is our globally-recognized string containing a sensor identifier.
 In many cases our